SuhaniRM-Sahyadri-ECE/samsung-riscv/README.md

 - **Ultrasonic Sensor:** Uses an HC-SR04 ultrasonic sensor to measure the distance to an object.
 - **Riscv Board:** Used to control ultrasonic sensor.
 - **Buzzer Alarm:** A buzzer alarm sounds when the detected object is too close.
+- **Led lights:** Led lights are used to indicate different distances.

 ### Working